warranty99/SOG-PLUS/README.md

 ```

 ## Imports
-For now, you can only import the easter egg "This"
+For now, you can only import the easter egg "THIS"

+All future imports will also case sensitive, with them being in all caps.

 ```
 import(THIS)
 ```